How I deal with flying

 I will always get a magazine or quiz book at the airport and water which is an absolute must otherwise I get a headache on the flight plus a big bag of sweets because as I am sure M can confirm – they keep me quiet for as long as they last!

-My skin gets so dry on flights from the air con so I like to have essentials with me.
+My skin gets so dry when flying from the air con so I like to have essentials with me.
 I used to take lots of things that I would then never use, I rarely wear a lot of make up so that can stay in the suitcase but I like to have some little skincare treats with me to feel revitalised and awake.
 The last hour and half before we land time always seems to slow down, like it is just knows you are excited to arrive at your destination (unless you are heading home, in which case it’s just depressing!!),so I try to waste the time by doing a bit of a re-fresh, I like to brush my teeth, wash my face in the bathroom and sometimes have a quick change.

 1. Face wipes